 4. Symptoms cause clinically significant impairment in social, occupational, or other important areas of current functioning.

-If a diagnosis is established, it is important – from a prognostication and funding point of view – to determine the severity of diagnosis which is assessed based on social/communication and behaviours separately.
+If a diagnosis is established, it is important – from a prognostication and funding point of view – to determine the severity of the diagnosis, which is assessed based on social/communication and behaviours separately.

 - With or without intellectual impairment